emupton/akka-streaming-tcp-calculator/README.md

-# Akka streams playground
+# TCP Calculator
-Test project to improve understanding of streaming
+A little small project made whilst trying to improve my understanding of the fundamentals of the AKKA-HTTP framework.
+It allows for calculations to be made over TCP.
+Hopefully in the future I can do something more productive.

 #Barebone tcp server
 To run the server: